 In the evening, stroll around the historic Piazza della Signoria, in front of the Palazzo Vecchio, for some people-watching, followed by dinner and drinks in the hip Sant'Ambrogio neighborhood.

 Chat with a local specialist who can help organize your trip.

 Day 5: Florence Self-Guided City Tour

-Across this same piazza, you'll find the entrance to the Uffizi museum.
-Even if you decide not to make a stop to peruse the expansive art collection, you can cross through its courtyard, Piazzale degli Uffizi, to make your way to the Ponte Vecchio.
+Then take a moment to pass through Piazza della Signoria, where replicas of famous statues, including Michelangelo's "David," line the square before stopping for lunch nearby.
+Across this same piazza, you'll find the entrance to the Uffizi Gallery.
+Even if you decide not to peruse the expansive art collection today, you can cross through its courtyard, Piazzale degli Uffizi, to make your way to the Ponte Vecchio.
 This famed bridge is now dotted with jewelry shops and is an iconic sight in the Florence cityscape.
-Cross the bridge, stopping to admire the views along the Arno River that passes underneath.
+Walk along the bridge, admiring the views along the Arno River.

 Day 6: Local Cooking Class in Florence

 Enjoy a leisurely morning in Florence with breakfast at your hotel and a slow stroll through the historic center.
 Popular highlights that you may not have seen yet include the sprawling 15th-century Pitti Palace and the world-famous Uffizi Gallery, with its impressive collections of ancient sculptures and paintings.
 Be sure to purchase your tickets to the Uffizi online to avoid disappointment!